 - As with any water seal on any camera, it’s a good idea to check the condition of the seal before use.
 Things like grit and dust, or any damage to the rubber, will risk a break in the seal and a leak that could be catastrophic for the camera.

-Recently, GoPro has come out with an official accessory with much the same purpose: a USB Pass-Through Door for the HERO9 Black (it’s the same model for the HERO10 Black).
+GoPro has come out with an official accessory with much the same purpose: a USB Pass-Through Door for the HERO9 Black (it’s the same model for the HERO11 Black and HERO10 Black).
 The idea is similar–to provide a weather-resistant way to connect external power to your GoPro.

-But in this case, it’s a more targeted approach.
+But in that case, it’s a more targeted approach.
 There’s no cage mount–it’s a replacement door for that clips onto the camera.
 A USB-C cable is connected to the door.
 It allows for pass-through power, which means you can power the camera without an internal battery, thus reducing weight.

 The cable for GoPro’s USB Pass-Through Door for the HERO9 Black is 4.5 feet / 1.37 meters long.
 There’s no option for choosing different lengths.
 If you need something longer, I’ve had good results DIY’ing a USB extension cable with the join covered with waterproof marine-grade heat-shrink tubing, but your mileage might vary.

 I hope to post a more detailed review of the USB Pass-Through Door for the HERO9 Black soon.

-You can find a several other USB cable pass-through side doors on Amazon and eBay.
+You can find several other USB cable pass-through side doors on Amazon and eBay.
 Most of those do not have a water seal and are not designed to keep water out or be weather-resistant.

 Where to Buy It